datumbox/VernamVeil/README.md

 ## 🚦 Benchmarks: VernamVeil vs AES-256-CBC

 VernamVeil prioritises educational value and cryptographic experimentation over raw speed.
-As expected, it is about 3x slower than highly optimised, hardware-accelerated cyphers like AES-256-CBC.
+As expected, it is about 1.9x slower than highly optimised, hardware-accelerated cyphers like AES-256-CBC.
 This is due to its Python implementation and focus on flexibility rather than production-grade speed or safety.
-The following benchmarks compare VernamVeil (using its fastest configuration: NumPy vectorisation, C extension enabled, and a fx using `generate_keyed_hash_fx`) to OpenSSL's AES-256-CBC on the same Ubuntu Linux machine.
+The following benchmarks compare VernamVeil (using its fastest configuration: NumPy vectorisation, C extension enabled, with `generate_keyed_hash_fx` and `blake3` hashing) to OpenSSL's AES-256-CBC on the same Ubuntu Linux machine.

 ### ‍💻 Benchmark Setup